 Formatting plays a crucial role in the presentation and organization of your research paper.
 During the final polishing stage, double-check that your paper adheres to the required formatting guidelines, such as font type and size, line spacing, margins, and page numbering.
 Ensure that headings and subheadings are appropriately formatted and consistently applied throughout the paper.
 Review your citations and references to ensure they are accurately formatted according to the specified style guide.

-You need to ensure that your citations, footnotes, and reference list are all on the same page regarding style, formatting, and presentation.
+Ensuring that your citations, footnotes, and reference list adhere to the same style, formatting, and presentation is crucial when learning how to write an 8-page paper.
 Double-check all the details, like the authors’ names, dates, titles, and page numbers.
 And make sure you include all sources and any extras, in the reference list.
 It will convey that the research paper is reliable and credible.